 The Weatherization Assistance Program ("WAP"), funded by the Tennessee Housing Development Agency ("TDHA"), strives to improve energy efficiency and reduce energy costs of low-income households through the application of weatherization measures approved by TDHA to qualified housing units.
 Eligibility guidelines for this funding allow households of up to 200% of federal poverty level to benefit.
 The funding and scope of this program have been drastically reduced due to the lack of federal funding.
-During fiscal year 2016, 183 weatherization applications were updated for eligibility and 67 homes were contracted for weatherization before June 30, 2016.
+During fiscal year 2017, 34 homes were weatherized at a funding level of \$244,971.